Wenjun Zhao

 About me

-I held a PIMS–Simons Fellowship from 2024-2025 at the University of British Columbia, associated with the Kantorovich Initiative.
-From 2021-2024 I was the inaugural LFZ Assistant Professor of Applied Mathematics (postdoctoral position) at Brown University.
-Before that, I received a B.Sc. degree from the University of Science and Technology of China in 2016, and a Ph.D. from the Courant Institute of Mathematical Sciences, New York University in 2021.
-My PhD advisor is Professor Esteban G. Tabak.
+Previously, I was a PIMS–Simons Fellow (2024–2025) at the University of British Columbia, associated with the Kantorovich Initiative, and the inaugural LFZ Assistant Professor of Applied Mathematics (postdoctoral position, 2021–2024) at Brown University.
+I received my Ph.D. from the Courant Institute of Mathematical Sciences, New York University in 2021, advised by Professor Esteban G. Tabak, and my B.Sc. from the University of Science and Technology of China in 2016.

-Besides research, I am passionate about teaching and outreach activities.
-I am honored to have received the postdoctoral award for outstanding teaching from UBC (departmental award given to two postdocs annually), and Dean's Award for Excellence in Teaching from Brown (a university-wide award presented to 2–3 faculty members each year).
+In addition to research, I am deeply committed to teaching and mentorship.
+I received the UBC Mathematics Postdoctoral Teaching Award (departmental award given annually to two postdoctoral fellows) and Brown University's Dean's Award for Excellence in Teaching (a university-wide award presented to 2–3 faculty members each year).